BradleyGilden/25_plus_5_Clock/README.md

 # 25_plus_5_Clock

-A 25 + 5 clock for studying made with react
+A 25 + 5 clock made for time management